-Kobelt caliper disc brakes may be equipped with sensors and switches.
+Kobelt caliper disc brakes may be equipped with sensors and switches, such as the 6230-MSKIT.
 The connection to the instruments must be made by cable or flexible conduit.

 Follow the governing electrical code for wiring practices.
 Use only hardware approved for the zone that the brake is installed in.